fwbrasil/zoot/README.md

 val server: Request => Future[Response[String]] = Server[SomeApi](new SomeService)
 ```

-The server is a function that can be used with the different binds.
+The server is a function that can be used with the Spray or Finagle bindings.

 ## Mappers

 The request and response values are serialized using a [StringMapper](https://github.com/fwbrasil/zoot/blob/master/zoot-core/src/main/scala/net/fwbrasil/zoot/core/mapper/StringMapper.scala#L6).

-Zoot provides the [JacksonStringMapper](https://github.com/fwbrasil/zoot/blob/master/zoot-core/src/main/scala/net/fwbrasil/zoot/core/mapper/JacksonStringMapper.scala#L15) implementation to use json.
+Zoot provides the [JacksonStringMapper](https://github.com/fwbrasil/zoot/blob/master/zoot-core/src/main/scala/net/fwbrasil/zoot/core/mapper/JacksonStringMapper.scala#L15) implementation for json.

 ## Bindings